shaikabdulgaffar/Prompt2Query/README.md

 ## 🚧 Project Status & Improvements

 > **Note:**
-> Is project me abhi bhi kuch kamiya hain, jinhe resolve karne ke liye meri koshish jaari hai.
-> Main is project ko ek SaaS product jaisa banaya hai, taki har user apna database securely connect karke, natural language me queries kar sake.
-> Aapke feedback aur suggestions ka hamesha swagat hai!
+> I’ve built this project to function like a SaaS product, allowing each user to securely connect their own database and run queries using natural language.
+> I always welcome your feedback and suggestions!

 ---

 ## 📧 Contact & Contributions

 - For issues, suggestions, or contributions, please open an issue or pull request on this repo.
-- For business or demo requests, contact [your-email@example.com](mailto:your-email@example.com).
+- For business or demo requests, contact [shaikabdulgaffar01@gmail.com](mailto:shaikabdulgaffar01@gmail.com).

 ---